bsodzik/color-board-pro/README.md

 color-board-pro
 ===============

-More advanced version of color-board
+More advanced version of color-board.

+In order to start this example, first install Socket.IO

+``npm install socket.io``

+Then, start using

+``npm start``